sathvikbhagavan/trendtrackers/_portfolio/index.md

 - **Solubility Checks**: The drugs exhibit moderate solubility (log solubility mean: -2.43), striking a balance between dissolving in blood and penetrating the non-polar viral membrane.

-We named the drugs as 1 to 10 as their chemical names are too long and uninteresting!
+We named the drugs as 1 to 10 below as their chemical names are too long and uninteresting!

 {% include radar_plots_top_10_drugs.html %}

 ## Insights gained on illuminating the Path to Optimized HIV-1 Inhibitors 🧪💊

-From our analysis of ligand clusters targeting HIV-1 Gag-pol polyprotein, *clusters 1 and 3* bring unique strengths and areas for improvement.
+From our analysis of ligand clusters targeting HIV-1 Gag-pol polyprotein, *Clusters 1 and 3* bring unique strengths and areas for improvement.
 Here are a few:

 - **Affinity**: Cluster 1 stands out with the lowest mean Ki, indicating stronger binding affinity and potential for high efficacy.
 This makes it a promising candidate for further exploration.